ontio/documentation/dev-website-docs/docs-en/README.md

   </style>
   <body>
   <h1 align="center">Ontology Developer Guide</h1>
   <div ><a href="https://ont.io/">Ontology</a> is a new generation of high-performance public blockchains.
 The infrastructure is scalable, stable, and allows low-level customization for different business requirements.
-After the Ontology MainNet release, we have welcomed many new developers to the Ontology technical community and launched our <a href="https://developer.ont.io/">Developer Center </a>.</div>
+We have welcomed many new developers to the Ontology technical community and launched our <a href="https://developer.ont.io/">Developer Center </a>.</div>
     <div >
       <div class="content-container" style="background-color: #f4f4f4;padding: 1.2rem 1.2rem 2.4rem;margin: 2.4rem 0;" >
           <div class="row content-row">